dwp/accessibility-manual/app/views/guidance-for-your-job-role/content-designer/partials/error-messages.md

 ### Error messages

-[WCAG 3.3.3 error](https://www.w3.org/WAI/WCAG21/quickref/#error-suggestion) suggestion states that if an input error is detected then suggestions are made to the user provided it does not jeopardize security.
+[WCAG 3.3.3 error](https://www.w3.org/WAI/WCAG21/quickref/#error-suggestion) suggestion states that if an input error is detected then suggestions are made to the user provided it does not jeopardise security.

 For example, a user does not fill in their name.
 We should create an error message which reads: "Enter your name".